 - A default notation on your credit report (which remains until the loan is cleared)

-Pay attention to all mail from your loan holder, and request that communication come to you in e-mail.
+Pay attention to all mail from your loan holder, and request that communication come to you in email for an electronic record.
 If at any point you can’t make your payments, you may apply for a deferment (suspension of payments and interest) or a forbearance (suspension of payment only).
-“Deferments are only applicable for a subsidized student loan, like a subsidized Stafford loan,” says Christopher Penn, Chief Technology Officer of the Student Loan Network.
-Unsubsidized Stafford loans and other loans accrue interest in both deferment and forbearance.
-“You are legally entitled to some deferments,” assures Penn, “as long as you meet the eligibility conditions.”
-Once you use them up, you can request a forbearance, if you are still not ready to pay.

 Ultimately, student loans can be an inexpensive way to pay for your schooling.
-Borrow prudently, get on the most appropriate repayment schedule for your needs, and, never—ever—let them go into default.
-Do so and you’ll save yourself a huge amount of time and money.
+Borrow prudently, get on the most appropriate repayment schedule for your needs, and never—ever—let them go into default.
+By following these guidelines, you’ll save yourself a huge amount of time and money.